helium/HIP/0015-beaconing-rewards.md

 Overall, this method should encourage greedy transmitters to transmit as powerfully and with as much coverage as possible and witnesses to receive as many transmissions as possible and deliver witness receipts.
-Thus each hotspot is motivated to provide as much coverage as possible without over-rewarding redundant coverage.
-This reward structure does a much better job of giving rewards to “good” coverage meaning coverage over many neighboring hotspots and over hotspots without many existing witnesses.
+Thus each Hotspot is motivated to provide as much coverage as possible without over-rewarding redundant coverage.
+This reward structure does a much better job of giving rewards to “good” coverage meaning coverage over many neighboring Hotspots and over Hotspots without many existing witnesses.

 Note: There is not a maximum number of witnesses but one can set a limit to cap the transaction size